Hailey Bieber's Rhode Skin is releasing more of this sold-out product

-Hailey Bieber’s Rhode Skin is releasing more of the sold-out Strawberry Glaze Lip Treat
+Hailey Bieber’s Rhode Skin is releasing more of the sold-out Strawberry Glaze Lip Treatment

-Hailey Bieber and Rhode Skin are releasing more of their sold-out Strawberry Glaze Lip Treat – and this is how to get it.
+Hailey Bieber and Rhode Skin are releasing more of their sold-out Strawberry Glaze Lip Treatment – and this is how to get it.

 The viral lip product was snapped up by fans this summer and it’s back for a limited time.

-The Strawberry Glaze Lip Treat will be back in stock from 9am PST / 5pm BST on 12 September at rhodeskin.com.
+The Strawberry Glaze Lip Treatment will be back in stock from 9am PST / 5pm BST on 12 September at rhodeskin.com.

 This article contains affiliate links, PinkNews may earn revenue if you click through and purchase products through the links.